Dealing with Deer - Deer Free Landscapes

 Successful control of deer damage to the landscape requires a combination of observation, study, cultural/physical/chemical controls, and a good attitude.

 In most areas, deer will cause the greatest amount of damage to the landscape when natural food sources are scarce.
-In my area, we can count on deer returning to the gardens sometime in mid to late august, when some of their favored forest foods have dried up or been consumed.
-By understanding this timing, we're able to protect susceptible plants as neede or desired.
+In my area, we can count on deer returning to the gardens sometime in mid to late August, when some of their favored forest foods have dried up or been consumed.
+By understanding this timing, we're able to protect susceptible plants as needed or desired.

-Your deer herd may have different habits...by understanding them, you'll be more prepared to protect you gardens.
+Your deer herd may have different habits...by understanding them, you'll be more prepared to protect your gardens.

 Following are the control measures I use and recommend:

-- Plant deer resistant plants - note that a very hungry deer will eat most anything (except, in my experience, barberry and potentilla) - but by using many *resistant* plants, we'll have less damage.
-For a list of plants with their level of resistance, see: http://clearwaterlandscapes.com/deer_resistance.htm
+- Plant deer-resistant plants - note that a very hungry deer will eat almost anything (except, in my experience, barberry and potentilla) - but by using many *resistant* plants, we'll have less damage.

 - To safeguard a single tree or shrub, use the above, or metal, fencing around the plant and stake the fence to the ground.
 When a tree grows to the stage where the lower branches are above browsing height (4-6 feet), remove the enclosure.

 There have been numerous other techniques suggested for deer control including repellents made of human hair, coyote urine, bars of soap, rotten eggs, etc. Most of these are useful for just a short while until the effective odor is diluted by rain or irrigation.
 The product mentioned above seems to be able to retain its effectiveness. also, NOT TONIGHT DEER has proven effective.